 Public scrutiny at every step that would be enough to drive anyone batty.
 Eight years of on again, off-again dating.
 And yet Kate Middleton hung in there with her real life prince.
 Finally, while the couple is on an exotic trip in Kenya, P. William pops the question.
 I wondered, just how did the couple go from casual to committed?
 How did Kate end up marrying a prince?

 Well, here are four relationship tips that Kate may have used to bag one of the most sought-after bachelors in the world.
-They are based on my experience with helping thousands of couples come together to find lasting love.
+They are based on my experience with helping thousands of couples come together to find true love.
 If you want to deepen your relationship and move forward to living together or getting engaged, give these relationship tips a try.

 They are based on one cardinal rule: Avoid Seriousness and Drama.
 When things drag on in an uncommitted state it is easy to get frustrated about ever coming together in a shared future.
 And then you might become serious, distant, whining, or bitching out in the relationship.
 Which only serves to push him farther away.
 Avoid this process like the plague.
 So what do men want that seems to get them closer to commitment?
 Answer: The experience that brought you together in the first place: FUN.